croddy1/roddy_colin_spring2017/final/readme.md

 The main source of my data was too large to upload to Github, so you will need to download it from Kaggle, [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
 You will need to set up an account with Kaggle, but it is free.
 I will also include a zipped file of the datset if you wish to use that instead.

 ### Additional Library
-I used the basemap library from matplotlib, documentation can be found [here](https://matplotlib.org/basemap/).
+I used the basemap library from matplotlib to plot the world map.
+The documentation can be found [here](https://matplotlib.org/basemap/).
 To install, simply execute `$conda install basemap` in your terminal.

 ## Extra